ArtHitParade

 The eighteenth century had highly important mechanics.
 Abraham-Louis Breguet, micro-mechanical genius, settled into pocket watches the most extraordinary complications of the clocks, and was the inventor of basic concepts such as the tourbillon and the wristwatch.

-The earliest, sold in 1814, has two similar and symmetrical complete mechanisms.
+This complication piece sold in 1814 has two main dials.
+It integrates two similar and symmetrical complete mechanisms.
 The idea of the inventor was to compensate the mechanical resonance, a source of error that was a challenge for the watchmakers.
 This is the first of three watches made by Breguet on this principle.
-The other two will be provided to the kings of England and France.
-Here is the link to the catalog.
+The other two has been provided to the kings of England and France.

 Mechanical craft ca 1800